-- 22. The Water Quality Control Plan for the Tulare Lake Basin, Second Edition (hereafter Basin Plan), designates beneficial uses, establishes water quality objectives, and contains implementation plans and policies for all waters of the Basin. - 23.
-An intermittent unnamed tributary to the South Fork of the Kern River is adjacent to the northwest corner of the site.
-Surface water, when present in the tributary, flows to the north to the South Fork of the Kern River in the South Fork Kern Hydrologic Area (554.23) of the Tulare Lake Basin. - 24.
-The designated beneficial uses of the Kern River, as specified in the Basin Plan, are municipal and domestic supply; hydropower generation; water contact recreation; non-contact water recreation; warm fresh water habitat; cold freshwater habitat; wildlife habitat; preservation of biological habitats of special significance; and spawning, reproduction, and/or early development. - 25.
-The first encountered groundwater ranges from about 32 feet to 58 feet below the native ground surface, based on information provided in the 2nd semiannual 2014 groundwater monitoring report.
-Groundwater elevations range from about 6,214 feet MSL to 6,253 feet MSL. - 26.
-Monitoring data indicate background groundwater quality for first encountered groundwater has electrical conductivity (EC) ranging between 460 and 580 micromhos/cm, with total dissolved solids (TDS) ranging between 300 and 370 milligrams per liter (mg/L). - 27.
-The direction of groundwater flow is generally toward the east-northeast.
-The estimated average groundwater gradient is approximately 0.12 feet per foot. - 28.
+- 22. The Water Quality Control Plan for the Tulare Lake Basin, Second Edition, revised January 2015 (hereafter Basin Plan), designates beneficial uses, establishes water quality objectives, and contains implementation plans and policies for all waters of the Basin. - 23.
+Surface drainage is toward an unnamed creek in the Lost Hills in the Antelope Plain Hydrologic Area (558.60) of the Tulare Lake Basin.
+Surface waters in the Antelope Plain Hydrologic Area are designated as Valley Floor Waters in the Basin Plan. - 24.
+The designated beneficial uses of the Valley Floor Waters, as specified in the Basin Plan, are agricultural, industrial service, and process supply; water contact and non-contact water recreation; warm fresh water habitat; preservation of rare, threatened and endangered species; and groundwater recharge. - 25.
+The first encountered groundwater ranges from about 100 feet to 105 feet below the native ground surface based on the 2nd Semi-Annual 2015 Monitoring Report.
+Groundwater elevations range from 314 feet to 315 feet MSL.
+The groundwater is unconfined.
+The depth to groundwater does not fluctuate significantly on a seasonal basis. - 26.
+Monitoring data indicates background groundwater quality has an electrical conductivity (EC) ranging between 4,500 and 6,000 micromhos/cm.
+Based on the 2nd Semi-Annual 2015 Monitoring Report, the total dissolved solids (TDS) ranged between 3,600 and 4,700 milligrams per liter (mg/L).
+Therefore, the first encountered groundwater exceeds the recommended secondary maximum contaminant level (MCL) of TDS for drinking water which is 500 mg/l. - 27.
+The direction of groundwater flow varies seasonally and periodically flows southwest and south.
+Based on the 2nd Semi-Annual 2015 Monitoring Report, the estimated average groundwater gradient is approximately 0.0025 feet per foot.
+The estimated average groundwater velocity is 20 feet per year. - 28.
 The designated beneficial uses of the groundwater, as specified in the Basin Plan, are domestic and municipal water supply, agricultural supply, industrial service supply, and industrial process supply.